Vampfully/Vampfully/README.md

 ### Ryugenn
-- 👋 Hi, I'm ryugenn, I'm a 13 year old programmer.
+- 👋 Hi, I'm ryonsphereee.
-- 💻 I program in Lua & CSS.
+- 💻 I'm a 13 year old who programs in Lua and CSS.
-- 🔭 My current project is [DiscordSnips/DiscordSnippets](https://github.com/DiscordSnips)
+- 🔭 My current project is [DiscordAddons](https://github.com/DiscordAddons)
 - ⚡ Facts about me: I like wasting my time programming stupid Discord snippets, watching TV, anime, or Youtube and doing other things.
-- 📫 Need to contact me? [@ryugennn](https://twitter.com/ryugennn) or ryugenn#3571
+- 📫 Need to contact me? [@ryonsphereee](https://twitter.com/ryonsphereee) or ryons#3571
 <!--